-Finally, we believe our pupils should leave us confident, but not arrogant, proud of their success, able to encourage others and understand the changing world around them.
+Finally, we believe our pupils should leave us confident and proud of their success, able to encourage others and understand the changing world around them.
 They will be able to look back on a wonderfully happy primary education and be eager to start the next stage of their learning.